rgwch/mikrorest/docs/classes/MikroRest.md

 > **sendPlain**(`res?`, `text?`, `code?`, `headers?`): `void`

-Defined in: index.ts:334
+Defined in: index.ts:356

 Send a plaintext response.
-If body is not provided, it will send a an empty string with status 200,ok.
+If text is not provided, it will send a an empty string with status 200,ok.

 #### Parameters